-It was really only a matter of time before the property market would begin to become impacted as advanced IT-systems, applications, software and devices disrupt the way deals have been conducted in the real estate space.
+It was only a matter of time before the property market would begin to become impacted as advanced IT-systems, mobile applications, software and devices or we can call them Proptech – is disrupting the way deals have been conducted in the real estate space.

 That movement is known as PropTech, an ecosystem of businesses using technology to enhance and improve methods of purchase, rental, design, construction or management of residential and commercial properties.

 Over the past couple of years, PropTech has emerged as technology continues to play a part in our daily lives.

 Tech-savvy entrepreneurs and startups are stirring up this largely traditional business segment with unique solutions that bring a new level of accessibility and convenience to the real estate industry.

 The more tech-related businesses get involved in the property market, the more value there is to provide to customers, investors and owners of a property (whether residential, commercial and beyond).
 Tech saves time and makes jobs that were previously difficult much easier such as security management or surveying occupied care homes where disturbances must be kept to the minimum.